MeghanW23/cohenlab_neurofeedback/README.md

 - run ```./task_executor.sh```, select the task you would like to run, and input any requested information. *There will likely be extra steps prompted by the script before you can run.
 In this case, simply follow the instructions provided by the scripts.*

 ## File Structure
-*Important Notes:*

-*As this project is in development, not all material may be included in the README.md yet.
-For questions on the project material or any other aspect of this project, please see the 'Contact Information' section.*

-*Any Private Health Information (PHI) is pushed to private storage locations on E3 to protect participants' PHI and to minimize issues related to managing large amounts of data on GitHub.
-Project users must provide their own data.*
 - **README.md**: A markdown file that provides an overview of the project.

 - **docker-setup**: Contains source material related to the creation of the Docker image.
 This directory includes: